Kingston, Pennsylvania: Police

 The Kingston Police Department consists of 22 sworn members.
 It is the third largest department in Luzerne County.
 The police provide full-time protection for its citizens, visitors, businesses, and public property.
 The department is made up of a Special Victims Unit (SVU), K-9 unit, Patrol Division, Criminal Investigation Division, and a Special Investigations Division (SID).
 The current chief of police is Richard Kotchik.

 Firefighters

 The Kingston Fire Department provides full-time emergency firefighting and fire protection services for the borough.
 Today's department operates from its headquarters at 600 Wyoming Avenue in Kingston.
 It consists of 31 career and around 30 volunteer firefighters.
-The current fire chief is Frank Guido.
+The current fire chief is Floyd Young.